hartrusion/PhxNetMod/README.md

 those basic elements.

 ## Solver
-Contrary to popular solutions the solvers supplied here translate the network into multiple electronic circuits and apply simplifications recursively, making a calculation from top to bottom and back to make a full calculation of all flows and efforts in the network.
+Contrary to popular solutions the solvers supplied here compile the network as multiple electronic circuits and apply simplifications recursively, making a calculation from top to bottom and back to make a full calculation of all flows and efforts in the network.
 This allows shortcuts and open connections as it is clear what happens if you put a shortcut parallel or an open connection in series.
+Having bridged connections which force equal
+effort values or open connections which force a flow of zero are explicit features of this modeling approach and the solving algorithm takes care of that.

 The library provies a low accuracy solution using the most simple euler method for the next time step after the network solution is obtained.